Justification of Red List Category

 Conservation Actions Underway

-An island restoration project in 2015 to removed rats and other invasive species (including the invasive plant Lantana) from six islands in the Tuamotu (Acteon group) and Gambier archipelagos (Vahanga, Tenarunga, Temoe, Kamaka, Makaroa and Manui; Hurrell 2015c, LPO 2017).
+An island restoration project in 2015 removed rats and other invasive species (including the invasive plant Lantana) from six islands in the Tuamotu (Acteon group) and Gambier archipelagos (Vahanga, Tenarunga, Temoe, Kamaka, Makaroa and Manui; Hurrell 2015c, LPO 2017).
 These operations built on previous work and recommendations including successful rat eradications completed on a few motu located in the south of Rangiroa atoll (Faulquier 2009) and others have been proposed within a 2010 feasibility study (Champeau et al. 2010).
 Agreement has been obtained to rent two Rangiroa islets (including Motu Omai) for protection of the species and future rat eradications (Grassi 2013).

 Expeditions in June and October 1999, 2003 and 2012 surveyed eight islands of the central and eastern Tuamotu (Blanvillain et al. 2002, Pierce et al. 2003, Pierce et al. 2016).
 Follow-up work, including further surveys, rat eradication and captive breeding, took place in 2001 and 2002 (Blanvillain et al. 2003).
 SOP-Manu continue to raise awareness through education and signage; provide support for land owners to manage tourist visits in order to prevent rat re-establishment on the rat-free islets of Rangiroa; support and advocate the development of protected areas for Rangiroa, Morane and Acteon Group; colour-ring the population of Rangiro and undertake enhanced monitoring to assess productivity and adult survival and work to develop a Site Support Group (SSG).
 None remain in captivity in Tahiti.
 A field survey to assess the population in Morane and the Acteon Group took place in 2012 (Ghestemme et al. 2012).
 A public awareness campaign took place on Rangiroa in 2012, along with experimental supplementary feeding (Ghestemme 2012).
 Species action plans have been developed for 2013-2017 (Grassi 2013) and 2016- 2020 (Pierce et al. 2016).

 Conservation Actions Proposed